remijulien/streamroot-dash/README.md

 ## Important notes

-The supported version of dahs.js -- v2.1 had not been released yet, so you'll have to build dash.js yourself from its [development brach](https://github.com/Dash-Industry-Forum/dash.js/tree/development), otherwise **p2p won't work**.
+The supported version of dahs.js -- v2.1 had not been released yet, so you'll have to use official nightly build of dash.js development branch, either its [minified](http://dashif.org/reference/players/javascript/nightly/dash.js/dist/dash.all.min.js) or [debug](http://dashif.org/reference/players/javascript/nightly/dash.js/dist/dash.all.debug.js) version.

 After dash.js v2.1 release you can use official build obtained from `npm` or dash.js CDN.